 As part of transport logistic 2023, BVL is organizing four forum sessions on the topics of "The influence of geopolitics on your supply chain - current classification and outlook", "Cloud4Log unleashed - consumer goods are not enough - the digital delivery bill wants more". , "Logistics Innovation - Are Fax and Co. still the status quo?" and "Talent, careers and sustainability - is logistics attractive enough for the next generation?".BVL thus supports transport logistic as the leading trade fair for the logistics industry.

-The open network of BVL International brings together experts and leaders from several professional fields such as production, trade, service, science and politics.
-Its main focus is the advance of Supply Chain-Management (SCM) application and development through an extensive exchange of knowledge and experience.
+The open network of BVL International brings together about 10.500 experts and leaders from several professional fields such as production, trade, service, science and politics.
+Its main focus is to advance the application and development of supply chain management (SCM) and logistics.

 Learn more about BVL at www.bvl.de/en

 Crises and geopolitical developments are putting pressure on logistics and supply chain management in particular.
 Transparency and networking are more important than ever, new strategies and new ways of thinking are needed, because they offer opportunities to remain successful in a greatly changed environment.
 That is why Messe München has made this topic the focus of the conference program at transport logistic Americas as part of the air cargo forum from 8 to 10 November in Miami.

 Together with BVL, a white paper was published in advance, which provides an overview of the role of innovations in logistics.
 What can transparent supply chains be used for?
 What about the use of technology in logistics?
 Will we achieve a new logistics with data?
 And how do crises influence innovation?
 The paper is now available for download.